AlexAlexandreAlves/AlexAlexandreAlves/README.md

 ## A little bit about me:

-- :mortar_board: Graduated in analysis and development systems.
+- :mortar_board: Graduated in Analysis and Development Systems.
-- 🤖 I'm learning devops concepts, with CI/CD process and AWS.
+- 🤖 I'm certificated by AWS and QA concepts.
 - 👾 I'm curious about new technologies, frameworks and tools and I always in search of knowledge.